Employee engagement survey

 The objective of an employee engagement survey is to keep up to date on employee productivity, retention, workplace culture, and overall happiness.

-The formats of employee engagement surveys can vary and may differ across departments within a single business.
 For example, a survey for employees who exclusively work from home may cater towards mental health whereas a survey for employees who work in the office may cater towards office practice.

-It is important that you assess the best strategy when deploying engagement surveys in your company.
+It's important that you assess the best strategy when deploying engagement surveys in your company.
 Doing so can help you obtain the most effective information.

 Employee engagement surveys can have a large impact on your company’s success.
 A survey can help you:

-• Identify where your company needs improvement.
+• Identify where your company needs improvement

-• Give employees a venue to voice concerns.
+• Give employees a venue to voice concerns

-• Build rapport with employees.
+• Build rapport with employees

-• Receive feedback to initiate change.
+• Receive feedback to initiate change

-• Understand where your company excels.
+• Understand where your company excels

-• Cultivate an engaged workforce.
+• Cultivate an engaged workforce

-How to Conduct an Employee Engagement Survey in the Workplace?
+How to conduct an employee engagement survey in the workplace?

 Designing an effective employee engagement survey requires research and careful thought.